s1mark/mzl7y1/README.md

 ```
 This repository will be your workspace and you should work on the tasks here.
 ## Task 1
-Create a module named 'files' with the following criteria:
+Create a module named 'files' that:
 - should contain 3 variables that are used in the resources
 - should generate atleast 1 output
 - should be able to create X number of files based on a variable